 - The Institute for Radio Astronomy in the Millimeter Range in Spain

 - The Itapetinga Radio Observatory in Brazil

 White Zones, or Quiet Zones

-So a radio quiet zone is a type of EMF free zone that has been established by law.
-But there are other EMF free zones as well.
-These are called white zones (or sometimes just ‘quiet zones’).
+So, a radio quiet zone is a type of EMF-free zone that has been established by law.
+But there are other EMF-free zones as well.
+These are called white zones (sometimes just “quiet zones”).

-White zones are areas without cell service, and they get their name from the color used on maps published by cell phone providers to designate areas without service.
+White zones are areas without cell service.
+They get their name from the color used on maps published by cell phone providers to designate areas without service.

 1) United States National Radio Quiet Zone – Green Bank, West Virginia

-As mentioned above, the United States designated this area as a radio quiet zone in 1958 to protect the very sensitive telescope housed in the observatory here.
-It is large – 13,000 square miles – and technically spans three states, West Virginia, Virginia and Maryland.
+As mentioned above, the United States designated this area as a radio quiet zone in 1958 to protect the very sensitive telescope housed in the observatory there.
+It is large – 13,000 square miles – and technically spans three states, West Virginia, Virginia, and Maryland.

 To learn more about Green Bank, you can watch this video created by National Geographic:

 The Snowflake Community in Arizona was founded in 1988 and is one of the oldest refuges available for those who suffer from EHS.